 13. Shift + Click the Close button

-If you have opened a bunch of folders using the above shortcut “CTRL + Double Click”, then closing all windows manually is ineffective.
+If you have opened a bunch of folders using the above shortcut “CTRL + Double Click”, closing all windows is ineffective.
 In those situations, hold down the Shift key and click the Close button.
 This action will close the target window along with its main windows.

 14. Win + T